TOGETHERNESS project to strengthen University-Community research partnerships.

 Universities and community organisations increasingly want to work together on research that has meaningful impact.
 However, challenges such as skill gaps, difficulty finding partners, and maintaining long-term collaborations often stand in the way.
 TOGETHERNESS aims to overcome these barriers by building skills and creating tools for collaborative research, and embedding stronger long-term connections between universities and communities.

-The TOGETHERNESS project will run from 2025-2028.
-It will be coordinated by Université Libre de Bruxelles, with partners Sciences Citoyennes, Technological University Dublin, and Università degli Studi di Sassari.
+The TOGETHERNESS project runs from 2025-2028.
+It is coordinated by Université Libre de Bruxelles, with partners Sciences Citoyennes, Technological University Dublin, and Università degli Studi di Sassari.

-As Ireland’s representative in the project, TU Dublin will take a leading role in innovative researcher and community partner development, ensuring that staff and PhD students are supported to do more transdisciplinary Community Engaged Research (CER).
-TU Dublin will develop short, accredited training courses related to CER, co-created with community partners where possible, which will be available as digital badges which can be combined into a 5 ECTS micro credential.
+As Ireland’s representative in the project, TU Dublin is taking a leading role in innovative researcher and community partner development, ensuring that staff and PhD students are supported to do more transdisciplinary Community Engaged Research (CER).
+TU Dublin has developed short, accredited training courses related to CER, co-created with community partners where possible, which will be available as digital badges which can be combined into a 5 ECTS micro credential.

-Over three years, the consortium will focus on four main strands:
+Over three years, the consortium is focusing on four main strands:

 - Building sustainable university-community research partnerships by embedding collaboration in universities and creating networks to generate new initiatives.